Korto Cavitation Services

 The results:

-(1) The two groups of cavitation mechanisms corresponding to the two erosion types found by the visual inspection in an overhaul - on the tips and the suction-side surfaces of all the runner blades (photograph) - are successfully recognized vibro-acoustically.
+(1) The two groups of cavitation mechanisms corresponding to the two erosion types found by visual inspection in an overhaul - on the tips and suction-side surfaces of all the runner blades (photograph) - are successfully recognised vibro-acoustically.

 (2) The locations of these cavitation mechanisms with respect to the turbine parts are determined.
 The cavitation patches on the runner tips are caused by the tip passing behind the guide vanes; they are stationary in the still space and their locations are related to the respective guide vanes.
 The patches of the surface cavitation group are stationary in the rotating frame of reference; they are rotating with the respective runner blades.